ankitm123/OMphp/README.md

 * Ultimately, make it a good framework for an e-commerce platform
 * Have some fun!

+## Task List ##

+- [x] Create a git repository
+- [x] Create a directory structure
+- [ ] Implement MVC architecture
+- [ ] Fix routing (Using symphony routing component, need to find something better or faster)
+- [ ] Port all framework related functions to a controller directory inside the framework sub-directory
+- [ ] Write a small app so that users can test it
+- [ ] Write a simple unit test to test the framework functions (before writing the functions themselves)

 ## What I have till now ##
 ### Directory structure ###
 * cache